malinemartinsen/Fruits-database-project/README.md

 # Fruits-database-project
-This is a database-project made with Mongo and the native MongoDB driver.
+This is a simple database-project made with Mongo and the native MongoDB driver.
 The fruits are just for illustration.

 This project is to illustrate as I progress in my education.